 These are some standout neighborhoods that you can consider if you want a peaceful and comfortable environment for you and your family to live in.

 1. Rego Park

 Rego Park, along with the neighboring Forest Hills, is highly regarded as one of the safest residential areas in New York City.
 It ranks sixth for the lowest per capita crime in the whole city.
 These two neighborhoods sharing the 112th precinct are widely coveted residential areas for its safe streets and friendly community.

-Woodhaven and Richmond Hill in southwestern Queens are great areas to raise a family.
+Woodhaven and Richmond Hill in southwestern Queens are great areas to raise a family in NYC.
 The 102nd precinct in this area records the lowest crime rate in the whole of Queens.

 Living in Woodhaven are mainly middle-class families with single-family homes and low-rise apartments.
 The community is very welcoming.
 And there are several families here with different ethnicities, primarily South Asians and Latin Americans.

 This neighborhood in northeastern Queens constantly draws families that want to relocate to New York City — without losing the peaceful suburban life.
 It is also a highly sought-after area.
 Mainly because of its proximity to the best public schools in Queens.
 Like the rest of Queens, Bayside is also ethnically diverse and welcoming of various cultures.

 Bayside is definitely one of the most family-friendly neighborhoods.
 In terms of crime rates, it’s found to be the third safest area in Queens.